ethanchu/Android-App-for-E-gaming-Tournaments-Management-System/GroupProject/Docs/TestPlan.md

 ### 1.1 Overall strategy

-*This section should provide details about your unit-, integration-, system-, and regression-testing strategies.
-In particular, it should discuss which activities you will perform as part of your testing process, and who will perform such activities.*

-*The testing process strategy will be split into different phases:
+*The testing process strategy will be split into different phases:*

-1) Component Unit Testing
+*1) Component Unit Testing*
-2) System Testing
+*2) System Testing*
-3) Stress Testing
+*3) Stress Testing*

-The component unit testing will evaluate the basic functionality for each component.
-JUnit will be used for component unit testing.
+*The component unit testing will evaluate the basic functionality for each component.
+JUnit will be used for component unit testing.*

-The system and stress testing will have the objective of evaluating the response of the application to a variety of inputs, including corner cases.
+*The system and stress testing will have the objective of evaluating the response of the application to a variety of inputs, including corner cases.*

-The system test will use our general-purpose test cases with an expected outcome.
+*The system test will use our general-purpose test cases with an expected outcome.
 These test cases will mainly focus on the functional requirements of the application.
-The execution of the system test cases for the application will be through the actual GUI interaction.
+The execution of the system test cases for the application will be through the actual GUI interaction.*

-The stress test of the application will evaluate the functional/code coverage of a variety of random inputs, include some corner cases.
-The application is expected to correctly handle this type of input.
+*The stress test of the application will evaluate the functional/code coverage of a variety of random inputs, include some corner cases.
+The application is expected to correctly handle this type of input.*

-The regression testing of the application will consist of the successful execution of both the system and stress test cases.*
+*The regression testing of the application will consist of the successful execution of both the system and stress test cases.*

 ### 1.2 Test Selection